tq-systems/meta-tq/meta-tq/doc/README.CortexM-on-IMX8X.md

 * Bootloader (if needed)
 * yocto recipes

-*Note* The SCU firmare in this BSP implements handling for M4 enabled images with alternate config flag supplied from `imx-mkimage` when building `flash_linux_m4`.
+*Note* The SCU firmware in this BSP implements handling for M4 enabled images with alternate config flag supplied from `imx-mkimage` when building `flash_linux_m4`.

 ## Building